Robotboy

-Robotboy is a British-French animated television series produced by Gaumont Animation (originally Alphanim) for France 3 and Cartoon Network Europe, in association with studios LuxAnimation and Cofinova 1 for Series 1 only.
-In a total of 52 23-minute episodes with 104 segments produced, it was created and designed by Jan Van Rijsselberge.

-The series was directed at Alphanim's studio in Vincennes by American animator Charlie Bean—who worked on Dexter's Laboratory, The Powerpuff Girls, and Samurai Jack—and later with Bob Camp and Heath Kenny.

-It debuted in the United Kingdom on November 1, 2005, on Cartoon Network.
-Prior to debuting its airdate, the series was shown during the MIPCOM annual trading program on October 12, 2005.

-It later premiered reportedly in the United States on December 28, 2005, for Cartoon Network's "Sneak Peek Week" for their new lineup premiering on January 14, 2006.
-Reruns of the series have broadcast around Europe and Latin America, with fewer exceptions shown in Asia.
+Robotboy is a British-French animated television series that aired from 1 November 2005 to 27 September 2008 on Cartoon Network in the UK.
+In the United States, it aired on Cartoon Network, premiering on 14 January 2006, after a sneak peek on 28 December 2005 (under their "Sneak Peek Week" for their new lineup).
+In France, it aired on France 3.
+Reruns of the series were broadcast around Europe and Latin America, with fewer exceptions shown in Asia.

+The series was created by Jan Van Rijsselberge (also a designer) and produced by Alphanim (now Gaumont Animation) at the company's studio in Vincennes.
+Series 1, produced in association with studios LuxAnimation and Cofinova 1, was directed by American animator Charlie Bean (who worked on Dexter's Laboratory, The Powerpuff Girls, and Samurai Jack); Series 2 was directed by Bob Camp and Heath Kenny.
+52 episodes (104 segments) were produced.

 Plot

 Robotboy is the latest creation of the world-renowned scientist Professor Moshimo.
-Due to suspicions that Robotboy would be taken by his arch-enemy Dr. Kamikazi and his main henchman Constantine to be used to take over the world, Professor Moshimo assigns Robotboy to 10-year-old Tommy Turnbull, his biggest fan living in San Francisco.
-While being protected by Tommy and his two friends Lola and Augustus, Robotboy learns how to behave and act as if he were human while occasionally battling Kamikazi and Constantine who pursued to capture him.
+Due to suspicions that Robotboy would be taken by his arch-enemy Dr. Kamikazi and his main henchman Constantine to be used to take over the world, Professor Moshimo entrusts Robotboy to 10-year-old Tommy Turnbull, his biggest fan living in San Francisco.
+While being protected by Tommy and his two friends Augustus (or "Gus" for short) and Lola, Robotboy learns how to behave and act as if he were human while occasionally battling Kamikazi and Constantine who pursue to capture him.